Nickchapman3773/Uranium-Fever/README.md

 	- Skyrim Special Edition has a much higher memory ceiling than New Vegas, as New Vegas is much older.
 New Vegas has an upper limit of memory usage of 2.2-2.5gb, and exceeding that causes crashes.
 This means that the pagefile would not be utilized for the benefit of the game prior to having a memory crash, so there is no benefit in altering this setting.
 - Pink Screen - Why do I see pink transition screens when the game loads?
 	- You inadverently skipped the 4GB Patching process (running `FNVPatch.exe` in the `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas` folder).
+- Parse Errors - I received various parse errors during the Wabbajack installation.
+Is this a problem?
+	- No. As long as your installer says complete at the end, this is not a problem.
 - Ragdolls - Doesn't Ragdolls cause crashes?
 	- No. The original version of ragdolls did cause crashes.
 The replacement plugin available in Death Throes is **NOT** prone to crashes.
+- Reflections - The reflections in windows are showing landscape instead of the building or item behind me.
+Why?
+	- This is a necessary concession in order to prevent the associated mod from imposing a massive performance cost.
 - Resolution - Why is my resolution stuck at 4k?
 	- Special K users also need to change it in the Special K menu, then restart the game.
 - Runtime Error - Why am i getting a runtime error when I try to launch Uranium Fever?